larryhui7/larryhui7.github.io/content/projects/heat-transfer-channels/index.md

   </figure>
 </div>

 The fully developed heat transfer coefficient is $313.5290 \, W/m^2 \cdot °C$ and the Nusselt number is $\mathrm{Nu}=8.9067$.
-The Reynolds number for the specified flow conditions is $\mathrm{Re}=811.03$.
+The Reynolds number for the flow conditions specified in Task I is $\mathrm{Re}=811.03$.
 The above plots are consistent with our expectations and intuition for flow in the complex channel geometry, where local changes in cross-sectional area and the presence of an adiabatic bottom wall influence the momentum and thermal fields.

 | Case | Mean Velocity (m/s) | Mean Temperature (°C) |
 |:-----|:--------------------|:----------------------|